-- At least 16 years old. - A senior with a minimum of 2 years in the particular shop.
-Or a Junior at the end of the first trimester with a minimum of 2 years in the particular shop. - Possesses a career plan. - Portfolio Assessment Notebook and Career Plan must be up to date.
-To remain eligible for third trimester co-op, seniors must have portfolio completed and signed by their shop and related instructor(s) by the end of the second trimester. - Prior to entering a Cooperative Education agreement student must have completed sections 1-3-4-7-8 on the required Portfolio Entries.(Section 1- Student Information Sheet; Section 3 -Resume; Section 4 - 3 letters of recommendations; Section 7 - 4 pieces of shop work with writing; Section 8 - 2 pieces of related work with writing).
-Applies to seniors and juniors wishing to participate in cooperative education. - Student must maintain good attendance and discipline record (in accordance with school policy). - Student is required to work 30 hours per shop week.
-Student must notify shop instructor and school attendance office immediately in the event that he/she misses a co-op work day. - Student is responsible for having the Employment Evaluation Form filled out by employer and returned to their respective shop instructor within one academic week (5 days) of returning to school.
-The student will not be allowed to return to the co-operative worksite for at least one complete shop cycle if the return of the form exceeds the five day period. - Student who has not passed the MCAS must be willing to attend morning MCAS support classes or summer MCAS support classes. - Student must work at a site that contains advance skill training (as determined by the instructors and in accordance with the Vocational Frameworks). - Upon receipt of the Student Attendance Failure List, students on Co-op have forty -eight hours to produce documentation that substantiates excused absences, as stated in the Attendance Policy in the Student Handbook.
-If documentation cannot be produced, the student will immediately return to his/her program.

-- As part of the hiring process, an employer may request that a student be drug tested.
+- At least 16 years old. - A senior with a minimum of 2 years in the particular shop, or a junior at the end of the first trimester with a minimum of 2 years in the particular shop. - Possess a career plan. - Portfolio Assessment Notebook and Career Plan must be up-to-date.
+To remain eligible for third trimester co-op, seniors must have portfolio completed and signed by their shop and related instructor(s) by the end of the second trimester. - Prior to entering a Cooperative Education agreement, a student must have completed sections 1-3-4-7-8 on the required Portfolio Entries.
+(Section 1- Student Information Sheet; Section 3 Resume; Section 4 3 letters of recommendations; Section 7 4 pieces of shop work with writing; Section 8 2 pieces of related work with writing).
+This applies to seniors and juniors wishing to participate in cooperative education. - Student must maintain and comply with good attendance and discipline record (in accordance with school policy). - Student is required to work 30 hours per shop week.
+Student must notify shop instructor and school attendance office immediately in the event that he/she misses a co-op work day. - Student is responsible for having the Employment Evaluation Form filled out and returned to the student's respective shop instructor within one academic week (5 days) of returning to school.
+The student will not be allowed to return to the co-operative worksite for at least one complete shop cycle if the return of the form exceeds the five day period. - Students who have not passed the MCAS must attend a before school, after school, Saturday program and/or a school vacation week program and/or be willing to attend morning MCAS support classes or summer MCAS support classes. - Student must work at a site that contains advance skill training (as determined by the instructors and in accordance with the Vocational Frameworks). - Upon receipt of the Student Attendance Failure List, students on Co-op have forty-eight (48) hours to produce documentation that substantiates excused absences, as stated in the Attendance Policy in the Student Handbook.
+If documentation cannot be produced, the student will immediately return to his/her school shop program. - As part of the hiring process, an employer may request that a student be drug tested.
 Students under 18 years old will be required to have parental consent for testing.
-School administration will be notified of testing results. - If a student has previously been implicated in situation regarding controlled substances (whether a canine search or other situation) the student must submit evidence of a negative (clean) drug test to be eligible for co-op and must submit monthly proof of a negative (clean) drug test to remain on co-op.
+School administration will be notified of testing results. - If a student has previously been implicated in a situation regarding controlled substances (whether a canine search or other situation) the student must submit evidence of a negative (clean) drug test to be eligible for co-op and must submit monthly proof of a negative (clean) drug test to remain on co-op.
 Failure to comply with testing or a positive test result will result in the loss of co-op privileges.
-Testing to take place at a facility designated by the Principal.
-Cost to be assumed by the district. - According to M.G.L. c.
+Testing is to take place at a facility designated by the

+- Principal, and the cost to be assumed by the district. - According to M.G.L. c.
 151A Section 6 (k), co-op students are not eligible for unemployment benefits.